joostvdg/joostvdg.github.io/docs/jenkinsx/rhos-311-minimal.md

 !!! note
     This guide is written early March 2020, using `jx` version `2.0.1212` and OpenShift version `v3.11.170`.

-    The OpenShift used is [installed on GCP in a minimal fashion](http://127.0.0.1:8000/jenkinsx/lighthouse-bitbucket/),  so some shortcuts are taken.
+    The OpenShift used is [installed on GCP in a minimal fashion](/openshift/rhos311-gcp-minimal/),  so some shortcuts are taken.
 For example, there's only one user, the Cluster Admin.
 This isn't likely in a production cluster, but it is a start.

 ## Pre-requisites

 * [jx binary](https://jenkins-x.io/docs/getting-started/setup/install/)
 * kubectl is 1.16.x or less
 * Helm v2
-* running OpenShift cluster
+* running OpenShift 3.11 cluster
-    * with cluster admin access (will update how to avoid this)
+    * with cluster admin access - for withouth, take a look at [this guide](/jenkinsx/rhos-311-restricted/)
 * GitHub account

 If you're like me, you're likely managing your packages via a package manager such as Homebrew or Chocolatey.